See our full calendar of events taking place across the School or view individual seminar schedules by topic.

 Advanced Doctoral Training seminars

 A series of informal lunchtime workshops which provide a space for you to reflect on your practice as a researcher in the humanities and to hone the transferable skills that will enable you to develop your career during and beyond the PhD, in both academic and other professional contexts.

 American History seminars

 The School offers an American History seminar and workshop series, as well as round table events and a reading group.

 The Archaeology seminars provide an opportunity for discussion of current research developments on a range of archaeological themes from diverse chronological and geographical areas.
 The seminars are open to all.

 Edinburgh University Archaeology Society (ArchSoc) host regular research seminars throughout the academic year, which are open to all.

-Byzantine Studies seminars
+Centre for Late Antique, Islamic and Byzantine Studies seminars

 The Classics research seminars provide a forum for the exchange of ideas and the promotion of new research and debate among the research community, both within and outside the University.
 All are welcome.